What Counts as Information?

 return True

 This code returns as soon as it finds a mismatch.
 A wrong first character fails in one microsecond.
-A wrong last character takes eight microseconds.
+A wrong last character takes eight microseconds, and that timing difference plays the same role as the beeping safe.

 Kocher demonstrated the attack against RSA implementations.
 By measuring how long decryption took for different inputs, he could extract private keys bit by bit.
 The attack worked remotely.
 It worked through noise.
 It worked against code that had been audited for security and revealed nothing through any official channel.